News and Events

 THE FILM FESTIVAL IS SUPPORTED BY ALBERTINE CINÉMATHÈQUE, A PROGRAM OF FACE FOUNDATION AND VILLA ALBERTINE, WITH SUPPORT FROM THE CNC / CENTRE NATIONAL DU CINÉMA, AND SACEM / FONDS CULTUREL FRANCO-AMÉRICAIN.

-In spring 2023, the College of Saint Benedict and Saint John’s University will organize and host a French film festival, thanks to a generous grant from Albertine Cinémathèque.
-This will be one of 50 film festival grants awarded nationwide to honor distinguished French language programs – one of just three grants in Minnesota.
+In spring 2023, the College of Saint Benedict and Saint John’s University organized and hosted a French film festival, thanks to a generous grant from Albertine Cinémathèque.
+This was one of 50 film festival grants awarded nationwide to honor distinguished French language programs – one of just three grants in Minnesota.

-The festival will feature at least six films from Albertine Cinémathèque’s 2022-23 film selection, which includes “We” by Alice Diop, “Gagarine” by Fanny Liatard and Jérémy Trouilh and “Happening” by Audrey Diwan, as well as classic films including the Antoine Doinel films by François Truffaut and “Mr. Klein” by Joseph Losey.
+The festival featured six films from Albertine Cinémathèque’s 2022-23 film selection, which included “We” by Alice Diop, “Gagarine” by Fanny Liatard and Jérémy Trouilh and “Happening” by Audrey Diwan, as well as classic films including the Antoine Doinel films by François Truffaut and “Mr. Klein” by Joseph Losey.

 Eight new inductees of Pi Delta Phi, Rho Alpha Chapter